ChristinaPerezSandoval/WeatherappReact/README.md

-Weather app made with react using OpenWeather Api, by Christina Perez
+Weather app made with react using OpenWeather Api, by Christina Perez.